Text-guided Controllable Mesh Refinement for Interactive 3D Modeling: Experiments

 \subsection{Application}

 We develop a demo that builds on the Gradio library to provide users with a user-friendly interface for 3D modeling applications.
-See the demo video at \href{https://text-mesh-refinement.github.io}{https://text-mesh-refinement.github.io}.
+See the supplemental video for the demo.
+We will release our demo upon paper acceptance.